-As an alternative to purchasing land in Thailand, a foreigner can lease it for 30 years with an additional extension of 30 years.
-This is a very popular and preferred way for a foreigner to acquire property in Thailand as it does not require setting up a company with different shareholders that at some point might have interests that are different from yours.
+Land lease (lease of an immovable property fro residential purpose) is an alternative to purchasing property in Thailand, and a foreigner can lease it for 30 years, with an additional extension of 30 years after the original lease term ends.
+While this is not outright ownership, this is a very popular and preferred way for owning land as a foreigner in Thailand, as it does not require setting up a company with different shareholders that at some point might have interests that are different from yours.

-Another alternative is to set up a private limited company as this company may own the land.
+Another alternative is to set up a private limited company as this Thai registered company may own the land.
 If you decide this is the best option for you, be aware that as a foreigner, you generally cannot hold more than 49% of the company's shares.
-Therefore, the company has to be at least 51% Thai-owned, and you will need Thai shareholders.
+Therefore, the foreign-owned Thai company also has to be at least 51% Thai-owned, and you will need Thai shareholders.

-If you are married to a Thai citizen then you are in a good position since the third option that we want to suggest is to marry a Thai citizen.
-A foreigner will be allowed to buy land in Thailand if he or she is married to a Thai citizen.
+If you are married to a Thai citizen then you are in a good position since the third option that we want to suggest is to marry a Thai national.
+A foreign national will be allowed to buy land in Thailand if he or she is married to a Thai citizen.
 However, there still are some limitations.

-Due to the legal restrictions in Thai property law for foreigners and buying land in Thailand, Juslaws & Consult strongly suggests that you acquire the services of a registered lawyer in Thailand.
-Our lawyers have great experience and expertise in property law and specifically when it comes to matters of buying land in Thailand and we will be happy to assist you in all areas.
+Due to the legal restrictions in Thai property law for foreigners looking to purchase property in Thailand, Juslaws & Consult strongly suggests that you acquire the services of a registered lawyer in Thailand.
+Our lawyers have great experience and expertise in property law and specifically when it comes to matters of buying land in Thailand for residential purposes and we will be happy to assist you in all areas.